Importance and Mission

 PTTEP sees the need of the integration of Governance, Risk Management and Compliance (GRC) to warrant the effectiveness of the Company’s operations and adherence to regulations, rules, policies and ethics.
 This will establish confidence among directors, executives, all staff members and stakeholders and drive the Company towards corporate goals in a sustainable manner through 2 essential GRC long-term strategies, namely, Smart Assurance and Mindful GRC.
 This approach focuses on driving GRC by effective digital technology and fostering GRC mindset to raise awareness and encourage GRC practices in daily operation and key decision making.

 In supporting the aforementioned strategies, the training course of GRC 101 has been made compulsory, with required quiz passing score, for all management and employees.
 The course includes chapters on Good Corporate Governance and Business Ethics (CG&BE), Risk Management, Internal Control and Compliance.
 This is to ensure that all personnel have a mutual understanding and awareness on every GRC element.
 Under the CG&BE part, the principles, guidelines for good practices, as well as examples of situation and guidance related to good governance and business ethics practices, are introduced along with examples of undesirable consequences in case of negligence.
+It is also required that new managements and employees undergo CG&BE training program to ensure the understanding and adhere to CG&BE in their work.
+The program content covers anti-fraud and anti-corruption measure and is delivered through various training formats, such as the mandatory CG&BE E-Learning course.
 PTTEP is also willing to extend and share the GRC practices to its business alliances and interested organizations.

 The collaboration among teams from Governance, Risk Management, Internal Control, and Compliance units has been established to drive GRC-promotion programs throughout the Company which the governance framework is designed accordingly to the Three Lines Model as follows: